In Search of an Invisible $Z^\prime$: Anomaly cancellation

 One can also flip the logic, and consider first imposing all the linear ACCs including the mixed anomaly with gravity.
 It is known that this forces the `sums of charges' $D$, $E$ {\em etc} to be a linear combination of hypercharge and $B-L$, and so knowing also that all the left-handed fields are neutral immediately imply all sums of charges are zero.
 Then the 1-loop running with $g_1$ into $Z$-pole observables cancels exactly upon summing over flavours of each type of fermion.
 For instance, the contributions of 4-lepton SMEFT operators $O_{ee}^{iijj}$ that arise from integrating out the $Z^\prime$ into the Higgs-bilepton current are

 where a square dot denotes a dimension-6 operator obtained from integrating out the $Z^\prime$ at tree-level, here a 4-fermion operator with $(\bar{R}R)(\bar{R}R)$ chiral structure, while a circular dot denotes a SM coupling, in this case a gauge coupling.
 Separate cancellations occur when summing over down-type and up-type quarks in the loop.
 The same goes for the $O_{Hu}$ and $O_{Hd}$ Higgs-fermion bilinears at 1-loop.
-Thus the modifications of $Z$ couplings to right-handed fermions, sometimes denoted $\delta g^{Zf}_{R\, ii}$ for $f\in \{u,d,e\}$, vanish at this order.
+Thus the modifications of $Z$ couplings to right-handed fermions, sometimes denoted $\delta g^{Zf}_{R\, ii}$ for $f\in \{u,d,e\}$, vanish at this order in the SMEFT and loop expansion.

-This diagrammatic argument also makes it clear that the cancellations are exact only because we are neglecting the masses of the leptons and quarks running inside the loop.
+This diagrammatic argument also makes it clear that the cancellations to the RGEs are exact only because we are neglecting the masses of the leptons and quarks running inside the loop.
 This assumption corresponds to dropping the dependence of the SMEFT RGEs on all Yukawa couplings other than $y_t$ in Ref.~\cite{Allwicher:2024sso}.
-We infer that the leading corrections to such $Z$ couplings should scale with $m_{b,c,\tau}^2/M_X^2$, noting that there are no contributions with tops running in the loop because $u_3=q_3=0$.
-Comparable contributions would likely come from including dimension-8 operators for a TeV scale $Z^\prime$, given $\frac{m_b m_X}{m_Z^2} \sim \left(\frac{m_X}{2\text{~TeV}}\right)^2$.
+We infer that the leading RGE-induced corrections to $Z$ couplings will be highly suppressed by the ratio $m_{b,c,\tau}^2/M_X^2$, noting that there are no contributions with tops running in the loop because $u_3=q_3=0$.
+Comparable contributions would likely come from including dimension-8 operators for a TeV scale $Z^\prime$, given ${m_b m_X}/{m_Z^2} \sim \left(m_X/{2\text{~TeV}}\right)^2$.